tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 Data structures and algorithms, especially in Big Tech companies (think Google, Facebook, etc.).
 You’ll likely encounter challenges on LeetCode or HackerRank.
 For other companies, expect questions around JavaScript basics, networking, or frontend frameworks like React or Angular.
 Preparation is key here.
-Stay up to date with the latest technologies and don’t neglect the basics.
+Stay up to date with the latest technologies and don’t forget the basics.

 Familiarity with the process will make things less stressful.

  -->

 ---

-# X round of coding/techical interviews 🥷
+# What to do coding/techical interviews 🥷

-### What to do:

 - Take your time to read and clarify the question. (look all the source files)
 - Communicate your thought, this shows your problem-solving skills, even if you don’t get the perfect solution.
 - Write pseudocode or draw component first structure before you writing code.
 - If you get stuck, stay calm and positive and share how you’re trying to debug or rethink the solution.

+<br><br><br><br>
 <!--

 "Let’s talk about what you should do in the coding interview: